Large-scale geometry obstructs localization: Projections in Roe algebras

 \section{Projections in Roe algebras}

 Let $X$ be a Riemannian manifold with distance function $d(\cdot,\cdot)$.
-The Hilbert space $L^2(X)$ is defined with respect to the measure induced from the volume form.
+The Hilbert space $L^2(X)$ is defined with respect to the measure induced from the Riemannian volume element.
 The algebra $C_0(X)$ is represented on $L^2(X)$ by pointwise-multiplication operators.

-The following two definitions may be found in \cite{Roebook,HRY,EwertMeyer}.
+The following two definitions may be found in \cite{EwertMeyer, HRY, Roebook}.